GabrielBBaldez/GabrielBBaldez/README.md

 ## Gabriel Baldez

-**Java Developer** &middot; 6+ anos &middot; Brasil 🇧🇷
+**Java Backend Engineer** &middot; 6+ years &middot; Brazil 🇧🇷

-Construo sistemas que escalam — de APIs REST e microsserviços com Spring Boot a pipelines de eventos com Kafka e RabbitMQ.
+I build systems that scale — from REST APIs and microservices with Spring Boot to event-driven pipelines with Kafka and RabbitMQ.
+I care about scalable architecture, data governance, and making systems talk to each other.
-Foco em arquiteturas escaláveis, governança de dados e integração entre sistemas.
-Quando não estou no backend, estou criando ferramentas que eu mesmo quero usar.
+When I'm not in the backend, I'm building tools I actually want to use.
+I also love contributing to open source — giving back to the tools and frameworks I rely on every day.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0a66c2?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gabriel-baldez-6a7847217)
 [![Focus Guard](https://img.shields.io/badge/Focus_Guard-6366f1?style=flat-square&logo=googlechrome&logoColor=white)](https://gabrielbbaldez.github.io/focus-guard/)